 Smart grouping allows users to select how simultaneous activities are treated within ChartMogul.
-This setting impacts the MRR breakdown within the application, and is found in the Subscription Analytics tab in the Data Settings page.
+This setting impacts the MRR breakdown within the application, and is found in the Subscription Analytics tab in the Data Platform page.

 Smart grouping also generates events comparable to the one described above for churns and reactivations.